Research

 Echography of young stars reveals their evolution

-We revealed a connection between the pulsational properties of pre-main sequence stars and their relative evolutionary stage.
+In 2014, we revealed a connection between the pulsational properties of pre-main sequence stars and their relative evolutionary stage.
 The picture shows that the younger and, hence, still larger the pre-main sequence star is, the slower it pulsates.
 The further a young star evolves towards the zero-age main sequence (i.e., the onset of hydrogen core burning), the faster it pulsates.

 Figure_preMS_700x525px.jpg